Bernas Coni Warren Home Page Frequently Asked Questions

 Without a Will, your property will not necessarily automatically go to your partner.

-If you have a partner but you're not married (or not Legal Civil Partners), it's possible that your partner might get nothing at all.
+If you have a partner but you're not married (and not Legal Civil Partners), it's possible that your partner might get nothing at all.

 Even if you are married, without a Will it's the law which will decide who gets what.